uttampreet-dev/uttampreet-dev/README.md

 ## About Me

 I'm an aspiring software developer who loves turning ambitious ideas into real, working products.
-Most of what I build lives where full-stack engineering meets applied AI — multi-agent systems, retrieval, and tools that actually do something useful.
+Most of what I build lives where full-stack engineering meets applied AI — multi-agent systems, retrieval, and developer tools and intelligent systems designed to solve meaningful real-world problems.
 I learn fastest by building, and I care about the small details that make software feel effortless to use.

 - **Building** — AI-powered products and multi-agent systems
 - **Learning** — systems design, algorithms, and everything full-stack
-- **Open to** — internships, collaborations, and open source
+- **Open to** — Internships, hackathons, collaborations, and open-source contributions.

+Rather than learning technologies in isolation, I enjoy applying them to solve real-world problems—from AI-powered cybersecurity tools to autonomous multi-agent systems and full-stack web applications.
 <br/>

+I believe the best way to learn is by building, experimenting, and continuously improving with every project.

+---

 ## Tech Stack